PZL W-3 Sokół: Origins

-During 1973, work commenced on what would become the W-3 Sokół at PZL Świdnik; design work was performed by an in-house team led by aeronautical engineer Stanisław Kamiński.
-A major influence on the design was the perceived demands from both military and civilian aviation across the Soviet Union, which was envisioned to serve as the major operator of the type.
+In 1973, work commenced on what would become the W-3 Sokół at PZL Świdnik.
+The design was created by an in-house team led by aeronautical engineer Stanisław Kamiński.
+The Soviet Air Force and Aeroflot were intended as the primary operators of the aircraft.
 On 16 November 1979, the first five prototypes of Sokół conducted their maiden flights.

 Early production

-Low rate production of the Sokół commenced in 1985.
-The first ten production machines were designated W-3.
-These were ten machines (310201-310210), the first of which, designated SP-PSF, flew in 1987.
+Production began in 1985 when ten aircraft were built during that year.
+The first model, registered as SP-PSF, conducted its maiden flight in 1987.

-Attempts to obtain a certificate for the new aircraft in the Soviet Union were prolonged.
-Thanks to the insistence of the Świdnica factory to obtain such a document, the Chief Inspectorate of Civil Aviation issued a temporary certificate on September 26, 1988, which allowed for the continuation of serial production.
-At the same time, work began on a rescue variant, as well as an armed version.
+The Soviet Chief Inspectorate of Civil Aviation issued a provisional airworthiness certificate on 26 September 1988 for the W-3 Sokól, permitting expanded serial production of the aircraft.
+At the same time, work began on a rescue variant and an armed version.

-The second series, consisting of 23 helicopters and 2 fuselages, which were to be used for further tests, was started by the W-3 of the State Radio Inspectorate.
-The SP-SUI (factory number 310301) built on its order had a special antenna mast lowered vertically down.
+The second production series consisted of 23 helicopters and two fuselage airframes allocated for testing.
+The first aircraft of this series, designated as the State Radio Inspectorate variant, featured a specialized antenna mast.

-On March 17, 1990, the prototype W-3U Salamandra (factory number 360317) was flown, which was to be armed with Mars-2, B8-10, ZR-8 pods, and the 9M114 guided missile system from the Mil Mi-24W and the GSz-23L fixed cannon.
-The helicopter was tested, but the army was not interested in buying it.
-The helicopter was disarmed and converted into a transport machine and sold as such to Burma.
+On March 17, 1990, the prototype W-3U Salamandra (factory number 360317) was flown, planned to be armed with Mars-2, B8-10, and ZR-8 pods, along with the 9M114 guided missile system from the Mil Mi-24W and the GSz-23L fixed cannon.
+Following testing, the Polish military decided to not adopt the aircraft.
+Consequently, the helicopter was stripped of its armament and reconfigured as a transport variant, which was subsequently exported to Myanmar.
 Several years later, in cooperation with the South African arms company Denel, work was once again on an armed version.
-The SP-SUW helicopter (factory number 310318) was transported to South Africa, and was installed with the Kentron company weapons, creating the W-3K, which was registered as ZU-AGU and tested until 1994.
+Factory number 310318 was registered as SP-SUW and transported to South Africa, where Kentron integrated its weapons systems and armament, resulting in the W-3K variant.
+The aircraft was then registered as ZU-AGU and underwent testing until 1994.
 The same aircraft, which again flew in Poland as SP-SUW, was tested with French HOT-3/VIVIANE missiles in 1999.

-The third series consisted of 19 helicopters and 1 fuselage intended for ground tests.
-Nine of them were purchased by Burma.
+The third series consisted of 19 helicopters and one fuselage intended for ground tests.
+Nine of them were purchased by the Burmese Air Force.
 The machine with the serial number 390411 remained in the factory, constituting the basis for the construction of the W-3RM prototype.
-A helicopter from this series with the serial number 330414 was sent to the 103rd Aviation Regiment of the Ministry of Internal Affairs, and after the reform it is used by the Border Guard as the SN-30XG (previously PL-30XG).
+Factory number 330414 was assigned to the 103rd Aviation Regiment of the Ministry of Internal Affairs.
+Following the Polish governmental restructuring of 1990, the aircraft (re-designated SN-30XG, replacing the earlier designation PL-30XG) were transferred to the Border Guard.
 In 1993, one of the machines in the W-3T version with the side number 0417 entered the equipment of the Polish Army.
-It was later reintroduced W-3RL.
+It was later reintroduced as W-3RL.